-First of all, not a ton of information is available regarding the HHVK415B01.
+First of all, no information is available regarding the HHVK415B01.
 However, taking a quick look at its specs, it’s fair to assume that this isn’t much different from the HHVK320J10.
-In fact, in a lot of ways, you won’t even tell the difference between the two.
+You won’t even tell the difference between the two.

 Their differences are few and insignificant.
-The HHVK415B01 uses a 16V battery instead of a 12V, but it provides the same amount of cleaning time (30 to 40 minutes).
+The HHVK415B01 uses a 16V battery instead of a 12V, however, providing the same cleaning time (30 to 40 minutes).
 The bright side is that it “only” takes 4 hours to charge fully.

 BLACK+DECKER HHVK320J10 vs. HHVK515JP07

 Now, this is a B+D handheld vac that is vastly different from the HHVK320J10.
 Not only does the BLACK+DECKER HHVK515JP07 look more stylish with its purple-and-grey housing, but it’s also much capable of cleaning a wider variety of surfaces and messes.